 The driver must always have proof of insurance with them in the vehicle.
 They should keep the insurance card in the vehicle.
 Many auto insurers also provide mobile apps that offer proof of insurance anywhere, any time.

 A common issue after a car crash is learning the at-fault driver doesn’t have auto insurance.
 This can be very frustrating.
-We highly recommend you give a lawyer a call.
+We highly recommend you call an insurance lawyer.

 You can turn to your own insurer for help.
 But how much your insurer can help depends on your coverage.
 Your other option is to file a lawsuit against the at-fault driver and demand compensation from them personally.